Directors’ disqualification and corporate directors

 The Act also amends provisions of the CDDA to allow for disqualification on the following grounds:

-• Persistent breaches of relevant provisions of companies’ legislation: a person may be disqualified if in the preceding five years, they have been found guilty of three or more “defaults”, which will include financial penalties; and
+• Persistent breaches of relevant provisions of companies’ legislation: a person may be disqualified if in the preceding five years, they have been found guilty of three or more “defaults”, which will include financial penalties (this provision of the Act is likely to come into force in H1 2025); and

-• Disqualification of persons designated under sanctions legislation: a person subject to relevant financial sanctions will be prohibited from being a director of a company.
+• Disqualification of persons designated under sanctions legislation: a person subject to relevant financial sanctions will be prohibited from being a director of a company (with effect from 4 March 2024).

 Corporate directors